astromatic/sextractor/doc/src/Param.rst

 Fluxes
 ~~~~~~

-may be expressed in linear (ADU) units or as Pogson
+Fluxes may be expressed in linear (ADU) units or as Pogson
 :cite:`1856MNRAS..17...12P` magnitudes.
 Flux measurements in ADUs
 are prefixed with ``FLUX_``, for example: ``FLUX_AUTO``, ``FLUX_ISO``, etc.
 Magnitudes are prefixed with ``MAG_`` e.g., ``MAG_AUTO``, ``MAG_ISO``, ...
 In